Cybnate/cybnate.github.io/Android/Specs NuDroid.md

 The following functionality is included in the v2.0 release:

 -	Deterministic wallets (BIP0032) or HD wallets
--	New deterministic wallets mean that a wallet can be restored by a single backup.-•	Encrypt wallet with PIN code, required to send coins (under Safety, select spending PIN)
+-	New deterministic wallets mean that a wallet can be restored by a single backup.
+-	Encrypt wallet with PIN code, required to send coins (under Safety, select spending PIN)
 -	Displaying local currency in App widget User
 -	Interface improvements
 -	Bug fixes and performance enhancements